 Grant Funding Amounts

 Grant amounts awarded to coalitions generally range from $5,000 to $10,000.
-However, projects with a focused advocacy component may be considered for additional funding.
+However, projects with a major focus on equity and inclusion may be considered for additional funding as part of APTA’s identified priorities.
 Matching funds are not currently required as a condition of grant approval.

 - Assisting communities with strong support from Members of Congress of the Congressional District or State, or communities with a Partisan Voting Index of five or less.

-- What phase in the process are you (i.e., research, exploratory, or execution)?
+- What phase of the project are you in? (e.g., research, exploratory, or execution)?

 Grantees will be required to submit measurable outputs (e.g., number of touches such as phone calls, doors knocked, literature dropped) as part of interim and final reporting, showing methods and outcomes in a PowerPoint format.
 Grantees will be expected to participate in periodic NAPTA virtual meetings to share progress of project with APTA.
-APTA funds are meant to be complementary not primary, unless used as seed money for a larger effort to raise funds.
+APTA funds are meant to be a complementary (not primary) source of funding, unless they used as seed money for a larger effort to raise funds.